 What We Do

-Community Venture Partners, Inc. (CVP) is a California nonprofit corporation that offers technical and financial assistance, and educational programs for community organizations, nonprofit organizations, educational institutions, and local municipalities.
+Community Venture Partners, Inc. (CVP) is a California nonprofit corporation that offers assistance and support, and provides educational programs for community organizations, nonprofit organizations, educational institutions, and local municipalities.

 Educate: CVP facilitates public meetings and educational presentations, and offers advisory services.
 CVP is also the publisher of the Marin Post, California's first citizen-journalist newsmagazine.